Using dbt for Incremental Development on Lakehouse

 public.stream_ecommerce_events;

-At the same time, dbt uses the configuration materialized='incremental' in the model to write the incremental data from the table stream into the target model using MERGE INTO:
+dbt then uses the materialized='incremental' configuration to write the incremental data from the Table Stream into the target model via MERGE INTO:

 -- back compat for old kwarg name